 To mitigate this risk, ensure that the customer understands the service that you are providing.
 Be clear with the terms and conditions before starting your work.
 Define how to move forward should a customer be unsatisfied with your policies.
 Basically, outline your plan on paper and be sure that your customer is aware of it.

 The second aspect is loss of customer data – it’s possible that the software you choose will remove or alter some of the data on the customer’s computer.
 Thankfully, mitigating this risk is easy.
-Choose a software that you don’t have to reinstall the operating system post malware removal.
+Choose software that you don’t have to reinstall the operating system post malware removal.
 That way, chances that you lose or alter any data are minimized.

-With most tech support businesses come the risk of chargebacks and fraudulent charges.
+With most tech support businesses come to the risk of chargebacks and fraudulent charges.
 That’s why tech support payment processing is an important part of your startup, but we’ll get to that in a bit.

 Unfortunately, chargebacks, merchant services fraud, and fraudulent charges are all very real risks that you will likely have to deal with in your tech support business.
 These risks also deem malware removal startups to be high risk, meaning that many payment processors will refuse your business.

 To mitigate the aftereffects of chargebacks and fraudulent charges, establish an account with high risk payment processors.
 Part of their job is to ensure there is a chargeback protection screening software that will alert you of a chargeback or fraudulent charge before the bank gets involved.
 This way, you won’t jeopardize your relationship with the bank.

 Benefits of a High Risk Payment Processor